curl/everything-curl/usingcurl/tls/verify.md

 server it talks to.

-If curl is built to use a TLS library that is "native" to your platform, chances are that library will use the native CA store as well.
+If curl is built to use a TLS library that is "native" to your platform, chances are that library uses the native CA store as well.
 If not, curl has to either have been built to know where the local CA store is, or users need to provide a path to the CA store when curl is invoked.

 You can point out a specific CA bundle to use in the TLS handshake with the `--cacert` command line option.
 That bundle needs to be in PEM format.
 You can